THE RIGHT TO DUE PROCESS IN IMMIGRAYTION CASES

 Mandatory Detention is Excessively Expensive

 In the U.S., it costs taxpayers over $500,000 per day to detain aliens in local and state jails and prisons.
 As it is with other aspects of this law, this makes little sense.
 To begin with, most of those individuals detained are long-time U.S. residents, have families, and are not considered flight risks or threats to their community.
 But perhaps most disturbing, those held are often subjected to such conditions as overcrowding, lack of clothing, little if any access to medical care, and poor nutrition while in detention.
 In addition, language barriers often exist while in detention, since many correctional officers lack knowledge of a second language to address the needs of detainees.
-Rather than be subjected to these conditions, turn to criminal immigration defense in Pasadena from Alami Law for assistance.
+Rather than be subjected to these conditions, turn to criminal immigration defense in Los Angeles from Alami Law for assistance.

 Just as it sounds, indefinite detention refers to keeping a person detained indefinitely in a jail or prison until it is determined if they will be deported.
-However, since few people in this form of detention are usually deported, this is in fact yet another violation of the individual's constitutional rights.
-Often referred to as "lifers," the majority of these detainees come from such nations as Vietnam, Cuba, Iraq, and even the former Soviet Union.
-If you or a loved one are having constitutional rights violated by indefinite detention, contact an immigration lawyer in Pasadena at once.
+However, since few people in this form of detention are usually deported, this is in fact yet another violation of the individual’s constitutional rights.
+Often referred to as “lifers,” the majority of these detainees come from such nations as Vietnam, Cuba, Iraq, and even the former Soviet Union.
+If you or a loved one are having constitutional rights violated by indefinite detention, contact an immigration lawyer in Los Angeles at once.

 What Happened to the Six-Month Limit?

 Up until 1990, indefinite detention simply did not exist in these situations.
 Instead, there was a six-month limit on INS being able to detain non-citizens who had a final deportation order.
 However, once Congress created its new laws, exceptions to this limit were created and eventually used to overtake any detention limits that may have been in place.
 As it is now, many immigrants are serving essentially life sentences, even though they have long finished serving time for any crimes they may have committed.
 However, with no limit in place, INS now has the authority to hold people for as long as they wish, without any repercussions.
-Rather than let your life or that of a loved one pass by under these circumstances, turn to a Pasadena criminal and immigration lawyer.
-By working with Alami Law, you can have a criminal immigration attorney in Pasadena who has the experience and knowledge needed to take on the U.S. government and win your freedom.
+Rather than let your life or that of a loved one pass by under these circumstances, turn to a Los Angeles criminal and immigration lawyer.
+By working with Alami Law, you can have a criminal immigration attorney in Los Angeles who has the experience and knowledge needed to take on the U.S. government and win your freedom.

 As the practice of indefinite detention has come to the attention of more and more people in recent years, the good news is that many courts are now starting to rule against this policy.
 In fact, many federal district courts, as well as the Ninth Circuit Court of Appeals, have ruled indefinite detention of people with no realistic chance of removal from the U.S. is indeed unconstitutional.
-Since you will need an immigration lawyer for criminal defense in Pasadena who is familiar with these rulings, contact Alami Law immediately.
+Since you will need an immigration lawyer for criminal defense in Los Angeles who is familiar with these rulings, contact Alami Law immediately.

 A Possible Solution